 Director at Data Protection Education

-James England founded and leads the Data Protection Education team, developing services and platform tools that support clients.
-With master's degrees in Law and Information Systems, he brings a unique blend of legal and technical insight, ensuring schools and multi-academy trusts build resilient and compliant data governance frameworks.
+James England founded and leads the Data Protection Education team, developing services and platform tools to support clients.
+With extensive experience in GDPR, the Data Protection Act 2018, and the Data (Use and Access) Act 2025, he holds Master's degrees in Law and Information Systems, blending legal and technical insight to help schools and multi-academy trusts build resilient data governance frameworks.

 Joe Tidy